Back

 For incredible food in the most beautiful locations, try one of the trio of cafés run by the Porthminster Group.
 The Porthminster and Porthgwidden cafés are located on their eponymous beaches, while Porthminster Kitchen is on the seafront.
 Please keep an eye on their websites for opening hours and booking details.

 There’s also the stunning Porthmeor Beach Café, which is just below Tate St Ives and a must for tapas.
-Book well in advance to try and secure a heated outdoor booth.
-Their website clearly explains their booking and dining arrangements for the coming months.
+Book well in advance to try and secure one of their cosy heated outdoor booths.
+The café in the Tate itself also boasts incredible views.

 Seafood in St Ives